 For example, ctest -R cell will perform tests with name matched by cell.
-You can also run a single test with
+You can also run a single test with cmake --build build --target test ARGS="-V --timeout 21600"

 '''

 ctest -R <test-name>

 '''

 For example, ctest -R cell\unitcell\test\readpp will perform test cell\unitcell\test\readpp.
 To run all the unit tests, together with the integrated test, run in the abacus-develop directory.